zzo/JUTE/README.md

 What the variables mean:

-* uid: UID/Username JUTE process should run as
-* gid: GID/Groupname JUTE process should run as
 * port: Port JUTE should listen on
 * docRoot: Your document root
 * testDir: A directory RELATIVE to docRoot where all your Javascript test files live